mdreval/ib-launcher/README.md

 ### Usage
 1. Launch the application
 2. Enter player name
+3. Choose a Minecraft version from the list (including PaperMC versions)
+4. For Minecraft versions, select a Forge version or the "Do not install" option
-3. Configure installation path (if needed)
+5. Configure installation path (if needed)
-4. Adjust memory allocation
+6. Adjust memory allocation
-5. Click "Play"
+7. Click "Play"

+#### Version-specific installation notes
+- **For regular Minecraft versions**: Creates a folder like "IB_X.Y.Z"
+- **For PaperMC versions**: Creates a folder like "IB_Paper_X.Y.Z" and installs the server version of Minecraft
+- **For Forge**: When selecting Forge, the game is installed with mods (only for Forge version 47.3.22)

 ### Feedback
 ![title](https://github.com/user-attachments/assets/942ebdc8-7696-456e-a2b9-24a646ff7f36)